SanjaySivalingam/SV-and-UVM/Readme.md

 # _**SV & UVM Concepts**_

+This repository includes crucial SV and UVM concepts to have under your belt.

 # SystemVerilog Event Queue

 The SystemVerilog event queue refers to the simulator's scheduling mechanism, organizing events.
 It organizes events into regions within a time step, ensuring deterministic execution and preventing race conditions.